 The OnLine Network has announced that on Wednesday, July 10, "All My Children" fans will finally get a chance to catch a glimpse of Alicia Minshew as Kendall Hart, who we recently discovered had divorced Zach Slater (Thorsten Kaye) between the end of the ABC incarnation to current TOLN version of the soap.
 Minshew appeared on the set of the online soap opera on Friday, March 8, when it was announced she'd be reprising her role as the eldest daughter of Erica Kane (Susan Lucci).

-On Thursday, June 6, Prospect Park put “One Life to Live” on an earlier than planned production hiatus as a result of a labor dispute between the company and the I.A.T.S.E.
-(International Alliance of Theatrical and Stage Employees)/Local 52, the union representing stage workers for both “OLTL” and “All My Children,” which alleges that Prospect Park has violated its labor agreement with the union.
-Previously, Prospect Park planned to begin the hiatus on Monday, June 17.
+After Prospect Park announced on Wednesday, June 5 that production would cease a week early on "One Life to Live," as a result of a dispute between the company and I.A.T.S.E.
+New York Production Locals 52, 161, 600, 700, 764, 798 and USA829 (International Alliance of Theatrical and Stage Employees), the union representing stage workers for the soaps, which alleged that Prospect Park has violated the labor agreement with the union, Prospect announced today that both sides have come to an agreement.

 Prospect Park's The OnLine Network has announced that beginning with today's episode of "One Life to Live," all swear words in new episodes of both "OLTL" and "All My Children" have been eliminated.
 "AMC" episodes without swear words will begin airing on Monday, June 24.